 We want to hear from you!
 Where do you think we should install this new air monitoring station?

 We believe in listening to and engaging stakeholders.
 Community input and involvement is an important part of our decision-making and we want to hear what you think about our initiatives.

 Odours sometimes occur at Gold Bar and are a normal part of the treatment process due to the raw wastewater that flows through the plant.
 Most of these odours are related to hydrogen sulphide gas (H2S).
 H2S levels around Gold Bar can vary based on plant activities like maintenance work or from changes in water flow due to melting snow or rain.
 Most odours at Gold Bar come from the preliminary and primary treatment buildings, with some odour coming from the solid treatment buildings.

 the Gold Bar Wastewater Treatment Plant, contact the City of Edmonton at

 and we will follow up within 24 hours to investigate and address the issue.

-H2S levels around Gold Bar can vary depending on plant activties like maintenance work or on changes in water flow due to melting snow or rain.
-EPCOR actively monitors H2S levels at the plant and is a member of the Strathcona Industrial Association (SIA), which conducts environmental monitoring across the region including ambient air quality.
-While there are occasional times H2S levels at the plant exceed
+EPCOR actively measures H2S levels at the plant.
+We're also members of the Strathcona Industrial Association (SIA), which does environmental monitoring across the region, including ambient air quality.
+While there are occasional times that H2S levels at the plant exceed

-Alberta Ambient Air Quality Objectives (such as during equipment maintenance), our H2S levels are much lower than those associated with health concerns outlined in OH&S legislation.
+Alberta Ambient Air Quality Objectives (such as during equipment maintenance), our H2S levels are much lower than those that can bring health concerns outlined in OH&S legislation.

 When Gold Bar first opened in 1956, and as the community around the plant grew, there were few reports about oour.
 Odour reports in the 1980s led to the addition of air collection systems and odour scrubbers which have been relatively effective in controlling and reducing odours from wastewater treatment.
 However, in late 2014 and into 2015, this changed.